hulanbv/pillo-sdk/UnityDebugger/README.md

 # Pillo SDK Unity Debugger

-The Pillo SDK Debugger allows for debugging of the Pillo SDK in and outside of the Unity Editor.
+The Pillo SDK Unity Debugger allows for debugging of the Pillo SDK in and outside of the Unity Editor.

 ## Installation